Darnell Hillman: Professional career

+Post-retirement

 At the 1997 ABA reunion, Hillman won the "Biggest ABA Afro" Award.

-Currently, Hillman serves as Associate Director of Camps, Clinics & Alumni Relations for the Indiana Pacers.
+Currently, Hillman serves as associate director of Camps, Clinics & Alumni Relations for the Indiana Pacers.

 On February 4, 2012, Hillman's #45 was retired by San Jose State University.
-Hillman joins Ricky Berry (#34) and Olivier Saint-Jean (#3) as the only Spartans to have their jerseys retired.
+Hillman joined Ricky Berry (#34) and Olivier Saint-Jean (#3) as the only Spartans to have their jerseys retired.